Skip to content

 the hearnes squarespace photography example

 The Hearnes is a superb Squarespace photography example with a full-screen hero image with a parallax effect.
-It has a top bar notification and a 100% transparent header, so it doesn’t get in the way of the gorgeous background.
+It has a top-bar notification and a 100% transparent header, so the background doesn’t get in the way.

-The page has a clean foundation, naturally mixing text and images for the ultimate content exposure.
+The page has a clean foundation, naturally blending text and images for optimal content exposure.

-What’s atypical is using a search bar in the footer, not the header.
-Moreover, the special “packages” page is very transparent with pricing and many FAQs, so the potential client knows precisely what they get.
+Atypical uses a footer search bar instead of a header search bar.
+Moreover, the special “packages” page is highly transparent about pricing and FAQs, so potential clients know precisely what they get.

 Note: Be as transparent as possible when promoting your services (and don’t forget to add pricing).